Gayle Lynds

-Gayle Lynds is an American former journalist, editor and author.
+Gayle Lynds (born 1945) is an American former journalist, editor and author.
 Lynds is known as the Queen of Espionage Fiction for her spy fiction or spy thrillers novels.
 Lynds is the co-founder of International Thriller Writers.

 Early life

 In 1945, Lynds was born in Omaha, Nebraska.
 Lynds' father was an artist who worked on woods.
 Lynds grew up in Council Bluffs, Iowa.

 Education

 Lynds earned a Bachelor of Arts degree in journalism from the University of Iowa in Iowa City, Iowa.

 Career

 Lynds began her writing career as a newspaper journalist for the Arizona Republic in Phoenix, Arizona.
 Lynds was an editor at a government think tank, where she also acquired a Top Secret security clearance.

 Lynds' fiction career began with literary short stories published under her own name and several pulp fiction novels under male pseudonyms such as G.H.
 Stone, Gayle Stone, Nick Carter, and Don Pendleton.

 In 1996, Lynds' first novel Masquerade was published.
 Lynds also wrote three novels in The Three Investigators, a YA mystery novel series.
 With Robert Ludlum, she created the Covert-One series and wrote three of the books.

 In 2004, Lynds and David Morrell co-founded International Thriller Writers, Inc. and they became the first co-Presidents.

 Lynds is known as the Queen of Espionage Fiction.

 The Hades Factor, which she co-wrote with Robert Ludlum, was a CBS television miniseries in April 2006.